MichZap/Datadriven-Wind-dependent-Variables-Predict-Wind-Speeds-of-Tropical-Storms-/README.md

 Approach:

 Ensemble of best performing individual models which use both temporal and spacial data inputs.
+Score Root-mean-square Error : 6.8585

 1. Model:
 Torchvisions 18 layer Resnet3D using the last 24 satellite images and information on ocean location and time.
 In addition for the final prediction an ensemble of the 5 best checkpoints in combination of 6 folds of the best checkpoint with randomly rotated satellite imagery was used.
+Score Root-mean-square Error : 7.1589

 2. Model:
-EfficientNetB0 were the rgb channels were used for the last three caputred images, afterwards 9 hour running average was applied to smooth over the predicted wind speeds.
+EfficientNetB0 where the RGB channels were used for the last three caputred images, afterwards 9 hour running average was applied to smooth over the predicted wind speeds.
-Again a 3 fold rotation ensemble was used to generate the final predictions
+Again a 3 fold rotation ensemble was used to generate the final predictions Score Root-mean-square Error : 7.5947